 A theme made from scratch is best for those kinds of stores that have an unusual customer journey or when they need bespoke solutions.
 We went over that in our article about Shopify Design, so head on over there to find out if you need to invest in a custom theme design: Should you build your own Shopify Design?

-What should you consider when picking a store theme?
+What to consider when choosing your Shopify store theme?

 Shopify’s themes have different built-in features.
 When picking a store’s design, consider what you need in your store.
 To narrow it down, you can pick the one that fits your industry.
 Fashion stores have slightly different needs than food-selling sites, don’t they?